 Electronic filing of Forms W-2.
-File copy A of all the Forms W-2 you issued for 2002.
-This due date applies only if you electronically file (not by magnetic media).
-Otherwise, see February 28.
+File copies of all the Forms W-2 you issued for 2007.
+This due date applies only if you electronically file.
+Otherwise, see February 29.

-The due date for giving the recipient these forms still will be January 31.
+The due date for giving the recipient these forms remains January 31.

 Electronic filing of Forms W-2G.
-File copies of all the Forms W-2G you issued for 2002.
+File copies of all the Forms W-2G you issued for 2007.
 This due date applies only if you electronically file (not by magnetic media).
 Otherwise, see February 28.

-The due date for giving the recipient these forms still will be January 31.
+The due date for giving the recipient these forms remains January 31.

-For information about filing Forms W-2G electronically, see Publication 1220, Specifications for Filing Forms 1098, 1099, 5498, and W-2G Electronically or Magnetically.
+For information about filing Forms W-2G electronically, see Publication 1220, Specifications for Filing Forms 1098, 1099, 5498 and W-2G Electronically or Magnetically.